 In Mesopotamian mythology, Irkalla (sometimes Ereshkigal or Ninkigal) was the goddess of Kur, the land of the dead or underworld in Sumerian mythology.
 In later East Semitic myths, she was said to rule Irkalla (the same name was used for both the underworld and its ruler).

-Kishar, in Mesopotamian mythology, was the female principle, Earth Mother Goddess of the Horizon.
+Kishar, in Mesopotamian mythology, was the female principal, Earth Mother Goddess of the Horizon.